Harlequin Romance Movies

 By the mid-1970s, the romance genre was hot, from historical romances to family sagas to Gothics to category romances.

-It was no surprise when Hollywood would come knocking at their door.
-However, despite the number of romance novels written and sold, surprisingly few of them were adapted to the screen.
+It was no surprise when Hollywood would come knocking at the door.
+Despite the vast number of romance novels written and sold, surprisingly few of them were adapted to the screen.

-From the 1970s to the 1990s, there would be a smattering of romance novels made into movies, some from Harlequin, Pocket Books, and other publishers.
+In the last quarter of the 20th century, there would be a smattering of romance novels turned into movies, from Harlequin, Pocket Books, and other publishers.

 Leopard in the Snow by Anne Mather, 1974